tsduck/tsduck/sample/mpe/README.txt

 This directory contains scripts and files to demonstrate the Multi-Protocol Encapsulation (MPE) features.
-The corresponding explanations can be found in the TSDuck User's Guide, chapter 5 ("Usage Examples"), section 5.2.21.
+The corresponding explanations can be found in the TSDuck User Guide, chapter 6 ("Usage Examples"), section 6.2.21.